 The overall objective of the Company's executive compensation program is to provide a competitive and balanced compensation plan that will encourage superior performance, attract and retain experienced and qualified individuals and align the executives' interests with those of the Company's shareholders.
 In this regard, the Committee takes into account risks associated with the compensation program and has not identified anything arising from the Company's compensation policies and practices that is likely to have a material adverse effect on the Company's performance.
 Areas of potential excessive risk-taking such as inappropriate capital expenditures and acquisitions are specifically scrutinized and approved by the Board, thus mitigating any adverse consequences.
 Furthermore, the components of the executive compensation program are relatively straightforward and include a base salary, performance-based short-term and long-term incentive programs, pension benefits, and group benefits generally available to all employees of the Company.
 As the non-equity incentive component of the compensation program for the executive officers is limited to a maximum of 110 percent (CEO-175 percent) of base salary and is split fairly evenly between short-term and long-term incentives, the likelihood of excessive or inappropriate risk-taking is further minimized.
 In setting compensation levels, the Committee also considers the Company's financial results, market and survey data, input from senior management, executive performance and the overall business environment.

 Outside consultants are also available to assist with this process as deemed necessary.
 The Committee conducts a review of executive compensation every three years, which includes a benchmarking of remuneration levels against market data gathered from compensation surveys and proxy circulars of other publicly traded companies.
 Transcontinental Inc. is the only other Canadian public packaging company that competes with Winpak in similar markets that is of comparable complexity or size to the Company.
-As a result, included in the benchmarking are other North American packaging companies for which data is available such as: Amcor Plc; Berry Global Group Inc.; Sealed

-Air Corporation and Sonoco Products Company, as well as publicly traded manufacturing companies in Canada with similar revenues and complexities.
+As a result, included in the benchmarking are other North American packaging companies for which data is available such as: Amcor PIc; Berry Global Group Inc.; Sealed Air Corporation and Sonoco Products Company, as well as publicly traded manufacturing companies in Canada with similar revenues and complexities.
 The Committee utilizes this information as well as its own judgment and discretion in determining actual compensation levels.
-The most recent review was conducted and approved by the Board in June 2019 with adjustments to executive salaries effective as at July 1, 2019.
-No significant changes are planned with regard to compensation policies and practices for the 2021 fiscal year.
+The most recent review was conducted and approved by the Board in December 2021 with adjustments to executive salaries effective as at January 1, 2022.
+In 2022, the Company will be modifying the long-term component of the executive incentive program whereby the incentive entitlement for a given year is converted to restricted share units (RSUs) based on the current market value of the Company's common shares and after a period of three years, the cash value of the RSUs is paid to the executive based on the market value of the Company's common shares in effect at that point in time.
+In addition, effective January 1, 2022, the maximum combined short-term and long-term incentive entitlement was increased to 135 percent (CEO-200 percent) of base salary.